llikian/Image-Ination/README.md

 ## Setup
 ### Dependencies
-You can install the depencies with the following instructions:
+You can install the dependencies with the following instructions:

 #### Linux
 ##### Debian-Based Distributions